meceware/meceware.com/docs/fullpage-for-elementor.md

 ### Force Fixed Theme Header

-This option tries to make the header fixed at the top, and arranges the section content accordingly. **Theme Header Selector** option should be given as a JavaScript selector. **Theme Header Padding** option sets the section header paddings with respect to header height.
+This option tries to make the header fixed at the top, and arranges the section content accordingly.
+**Theme Header Selector** option should be given as a JavaScript selector.
+**Is Header a Section** option should be enabled if your header element is inside a section **Theme Header Padding** option sets the section header paddings with respect to header height.

 If you are designing your theme header using Elementor sections, or added your header inside a section, enable **Is Header a Section?** option.

+### Show Theme Footer

+This option moves the footer inside the last auto-height section.
+**Theme Footer Selector** option should be given as a JavaScript selector.

+### Enable Elementor Animations

+This option enables Elementor animations if scrollbars are disabled.
+**Reset Elementor Animations** option can be enabled if animation reset is wanted when section/slide change.

+### Form Buttons

+This option applies a fix if there is a form inside the sections.

 ## Advanced